BostonGene/Lymphly/README.md

 **Important**: Make sure the `Lymphly` environment is selected in the Jupyter Notebook interface

 Provide input files with mutation, CNA, and translocation information for your DLBCL samples.
-The notebook will classify each sample and annotate subtype and risk features (TP53+, MYC+).
+The notebook will classify each sample and annotate subtype and risk features (TP53+, A+, MYC+).

 Input file paths and parameters can be specified in the notebook via the cohorts_settings dictionary, for example: